khanshoaib3/minecraft-access/README.md

 Narrates the name of the biome when entering a different biome.

+## XP Indicator

+Narrates when the player xp level is increased or decreased.

 # Mod Configuration

 The mod can be configured by the config.json file in the `config/minecraft_access/` directory.